-West Midlands Metro services suspended for a second day
+West Midlands Metro services suspended as cracks found

 - Published

-Tram services have been suspended in the West Midlands for a second day.
+Further cracks have been found in the bodywork of trams in the West Midlands

-West Midlands Metro services were cancelled on Saturday due to "operational issues".
+Services on the West Midlands Metro have been suspended, the operator said, for "detailed inspections" by the manufacturer after bodywork cracks were found on older trams.

-The operator has now said there will be no services running until the end of the day on Sunday.
+Full services had only resumed in February after a stoppage which began in November when cracks were found in some trams.

 ⚠️#WMMUpdate - There will be NO SERVICES in operation until end of service on Sunday 20 March.— West Midlands Metro (@WMmetro) March 19, 2022